-We offer classes from ages 3 to 7 to build on a child’s early interest in numbers and logic.
+We offer those classes from ages 4.5 to 8 to build on a child’s early interest in numbers and logic.
 Our aim is to help children towards thinking like engineers: solving problems, using logic, analyzing processes and creating rather than just consuming technology.

 Games and game playing are essential to early intellectual development and we use them to great effect with this age group to stimulate interest in problem solving.
 The primary function of any game is to provide a natural learning process, help develop analysis and encourage the memorizing of new information.
 Games also help the development of logical processes and spatial reasoning, while solving puzzles with their peers is an enjoyable way for the younger child to grow into a fuller understanding of maths.